 Worth Reading (#wr365) aims to get everyone in Fort Worth reading, learning and having fun – all year long.

-A partnership between the library, Fort Worth ISD and other community organizations, Worth Reading expands and enhances the traditional summer reading program, offering activities and programs at locations throughout the Metroplex.
+A partnership between the library and other community organizations, Worth Reading expands and enhances the traditional summer reading program, offering activities and programs at locations throughout the Metroplex.

 How to Participate

-- Pick up an Activity Card at any partner location – including all Fort Worth libraries – or download a copy.
+- Pick up an Activity Card at any Fort Worth Library location – or download a copy.

 - Each time you complete one or more activities, have your card stamped at any partner location.